 Soquel Creek Water District (SqCWD) and Central Water District (CWD) approved a Groundwater Management Plan (GMP) in 2007 (SqCWD and CWD, 2007).
 Part of the GMP implementation requires preparation of an Annual Review and Report (ARR) following each water year.
 The ARR summarizes groundwater conditions in the Soquel-Aptos area, documents the status of groundwater management activities, and recommends amendments to the GMP.
-Under direction of the Soquel-Aptos area Basin Implementation Group (BIG), a new format for the report has been prepared starting with this Water Year 2009 (October 2008-September 2009) ARR.
+Under direction of the Soquel-Aptos area Basin Implementation Group (BIG), a new format for the report has been prepared starting with the Water Year 2009 ARR.
 The report will serve as a living document and be updated annually.
+This is the first annual update using the new format, covering Water Year 2010 (October 2009-September 2010).